-What Can a Handyman Do in Miami, Florida?
+What Can a Handyman Do Without a License in Miami, Florida?

 In Miami (Miami-Dade County), Florida does not issue a general "handyman license".
 Instead, Florida requires a state contractor license (or a local competency card in some counties) for most construction trades, and Florida’s unlicensed-contractor exemption is narrow: generally, you may only do very small repair work (under $500 including labor and materials) and you still cannot do regulated trades (electrical/plumbing/HVAC/roofing, etc.) without proper licensure and permits.